-Workers Compensation Insurance In Michigan
+When Workers Compensation Insurance Required In Michigan

-Michigan requires Workers Compensation for businesses that have employed three or more workers at any one time.
+Michigan requires Workers Compensation for businesses that have employed three or more employees at any one time.
 You may also need it if during the preceding 52 weeks you have regularly employed at least one employee for 35 hours or more per week for 13 weeks or longer.

 The Michigan Workers Compensation Placement Facility is a non-profit, non-governmental association formed by the Legislature in 1982.
-The Facility provides workers compensation insurance to Michigan businesses that cannot obtain coverage from private insurers.
+The Facility provides insurance to Michigan businesses that cannot obtain coverage from private insurers.
 A company that is eligible for coverage with private insurers can also purchase coverage with the Facility.

 Michigan Workers Compensation Placement Facility is a state-mandated pool in which all workers’ compensation carriers in the state share the risk.
 This pool covers new employers and also includes employers who have difficulty obtaining coverage due to hazardous occupations, a history of accidents, or bad loss history.